 Well, what’s the answer to this riddle?
-What is the easiest question to answer as a kid but one that only get’s harder as we grow older?
+What is the easiest question to answer as a kid but one that only get’s harder to answer as we grow older?
 Any takers?
-The answer is what I call The Golden Question:
+The answer is what I call The Golden Question…

 Do you agree?
-How was this question so easy to answer when we were six years old but as adults it became mind-boggling.
-As kids, full of ambition and imagination, it was easy to dream of what we wanted to do tomorrow.
+How was this question so easy to answer when we were six years old but as adults it became mind-boggling?
+As kids, full of ambition and imagination, it was easy to dream of what we wanted to do tomorrow or years down the road.
 I remember vividly somebody asking six- year-old me, “Well, little Timmy, what do you want to be when you grow up?”
-And I answered this question from the purest part of my heart just like many of you reading this did as well.
+And I answered this question from the purest part of my heart just like I’m sure many of you reading this did as well.
 What was your answer as a kid?
 Do you remember?
+Was it always the same or did it change a million times?

-Many of you probably wanted to become professional athletes, astronauts, cowboys, princesses, doctors, teachers, etc. We found out what made us happy in that moment and we convinced ourselves that’s exactly what we wanted to become when we grow up and nothing would stand in our way!
-But then as we grow older, something changes…
+Many of you probably wanted to become professional athletes, astronauts, cowboys, princesses, doctors, teachers, etc. We found out what made us happy in that moment and we convinced ourselves that’s exactly what we wanted to do with our lives when we grew up and that nothing would stand in our way!
+But then as we grew older, something changed…

 We realized how difficult the path to our dreams would be.
 We also start to let society sway our choices.
 As kids, we don’t care how realistic being a cowboy is, we just know it’s what we want.
-We don’t care if it pays well, has job security, offers a retirement plan or has competitive benefits….it makes us happy and that’s all that matters…
+We don’t care if it pays well, has job security, offers a retirement plan or has competitive benefits….it made us happy and that was all that mattered.

 But that changes as we face the pressures that come with adult life.
-It becomes harder to answer that question as we grow older because we often change from “what do we want to be when we grow up” to “what we do need to be”.
+It becomes harder to answer the Golden Question as we grow older because we often change from “what do we want to do with our lives” to “what we do need to do”.

 We have to pay bills and provide for our families, start a career, pursue a degree, etc. and those pressures didn’t exist as a kid…

-We realize that being a cowboy or a princess doesn’t help us write that rent check so we shift our focus to something else.
+We realize that being a cowboy or a princess doesn’t help us write that rent or mortgage check so we shift our focus to something else.

 Those same pressures are what convinced me to change my major 7 times before dropping out of college completely and enlisting in the military…